Lxtharia/double-minegrub-menu/README.md

     ```bash
     sudo grub-editenv - unset config_file
     ```

+## Ventoy Support

+[Ventoy](https://www.ventoy.net/en/index.html) is using a modified version of grub, but has theme support.
+If you want Ventoy to use both themes see [here.](./ventoy/README.md)

 # Explanation
 When grub starts, it by default reads the file `grub.cfg` usally located in `/boot/grub/grub.cfg` to set all the options (like timeout, default boot option, theme) and add all the boot options.